jtcarden0001/personacmms/restapi/docs/design.md

 ## out of scope
 - I can create a work order not associated with a particular asset.
+- I can use task templates as a starting point for common tasks for categorized assets (example: oil change on a vehicle)
+    - I can CRUD task templates
+    - I can create a task for an asset using an existing task template as a starting point
 - we don't need to persist a link between a task template and a task, the task template is just there for convenience.
+-

 # User Stories With Supporting Routes
 ## In Scope